GIT for polarized curves: Compactifications of the universal Jacobian

-The fact that $\Pst_{d,g}$ is a universally closed Artin stack of finite type over $k$ follows from Theorem \ref{geomdesc} and general facts of GIT. $\Pst_{d,g}$ is smooth and irreducible since $H_d$ is smooth by Theorem \ref{T:comp-Pic}\eqref{T:comp-Pic4} and irreducible by Proposition \ref{P:irreduci}.
-Using again Theorem \ref{T:comp-Pic}\eqref{T:comp-Pic4}, we can compute the dimension of $\Pst_{d,g}$ as follows:
+\begin{thm} Let $g\geq 3$ and $d$ any integer. \begin{enumerate}[(i)] \item $\JJps$ is a smooth and irreducible universally closed Artin stack of finite type over $k$ and of dimension $4g-4$, endowed with a universally closed morphism $\Psi^{\rm ps}$ onto the moduli stack of p-stable curves $\MMgp$. \item $\JJwp$ is a smooth and irreducible universally closed Artin stack of finite type over $k$ and of dimension $4g-4$, endowed with a universally closed morphism $\Psi^{\rm wp}$ onto the moduli stack of wp-stable curves $\MMgwp$. \end{enumerate} \end{thm} \begin{proof} Let us first prove part \eqref{stackprop1}.
+Using Lemma \ref{tensor}, we can assume that $2(2g-2)<d\leq \frac{7}{2}(2g-2)$ and hence that $\JJps\cong [\wt{H}_d/\GL_{r+1}]$ by Theorem \ref{geomdesc}\eqref{geomdesc1}.
+The fact that $\JJps$ is a universally closed Artin stack of finite type over $k$ follows from Theorem \ref{geomdesc} and general properties of stacks coming from GIT problems. $\JJps$ is smooth and irreducible since $\wt{H}_d\subseteq H_d$ is smooth by Theorem \ref{T:comp-Pic}\eqref{T:comp-Pic4} and irreducible by Proposition \ref{P:irreduci}.
+Using again Theorem \ref{T:comp-Pic}\eqref{T:comp-Pic4}, we can compute the dimension of $\JJps$ as follows: